Dr Laura Kirkley

 MA (Oxon); MPhil (Cantab); PhD (Cantab).

-My scholarly edition of Caroline of Lichtfield, Thomas Holcroft’s translation of Isabelle de Montolieu’s best-selling novel, will be published by Pickering & Chatto in 2013.
-My next major publication will be a monograph, The Revolutionary Cosmopolitanism of Mary Wollstonecraft, which is close to completion.
+My scholarly edition of Caroline of Lichtfield, Thomas Holcroft’s translation of Isabelle de Montolieu’s best-selling novel, was published by Pickering & Chatto in 2013 and reissued as a Routledge paperback edition in 2016.
+My next major publication will be a monograph, The Cosmopolitanism of Mary Wollstonecraft, which is close to completion.

-I am currently working with colleagues Jenny Mander (University of Cambridge) and Marine Ganofsky (University of Kent) on an interdisciplinary project that investigates the literary and aesthetic modes deployed to express maternal sentiments in the long eighteenth century.
+I am also working with my colleague Jenny Mander (University of Cambridge) on an interdisciplinary project that investigates the literary and aesthetic modes deployed to express maternal sentiments in the long eighteenth century.

 My undergraduate teaching in the academic year 2013/14 includes: